Editor’s Choice -

-Late Arrivals:For guests who may arrive after normal check-in hours, a LATE ACCESS CODE may be arranged if your travel plans bring you to us in the evening or late at night.
+Late Arrivals:For guests who may arrive after normal check-in hours, a LATE ACCESS CODE is included with your email email confirmation.
 Plan ahead for driving times and traffic expectations to ease your worry.
 Late access will permit you to arrive in a leisurely manner.

 Packing Tips:Remember as you reserve your room and pack: the Percy Inn is a three-story 1830 brick row house accessed by stairways.
 We are innkeepers, not teamsters so leave your steamer trunks at home unless you’re traveling with a longshoreman.
-We do provide “Guest Totes” in case you decide your suitcase is better served in your car and you want to borrow one from us for the trip upstairs.
 Unfortunately, we do not have staff for luggage assistance.

 If we had booked far enough ahead, we would have stayed here.
 When we peeked into the living room of this Federal-style rowhouse, which dates from 1830, it looked as though Charles Dickens had just stepped out for a moment, leaving his books, fireplace and exceptionally large cat behind.
 Lots of character and comfort, provided by an owner who is a travel writer and knows whereof he hosts.
 But it's probably not the best choice for people with young children (generally permitted only in accommodations in outlying buildings) and those who can't or don't wish to climb a steep staircase.
 Rates range from $129 to $275 during the summer and early fall months.